Forging Connections Through Herbal Alchemy

 Can this calculator be used for making Chaga or Reishi tinctures?

 Absolutely.
-Tincturing helps release the active compounds in Chaga and Reishi mushrooms by breaking down their chitinous cell walls.
+Tincturing helps release the active compounds in Chaga and Reishi (and all mushrooms and fungi) by breaking down their chitinous cell walls.
 Start with powdered or crushed mushrooms and use the calculator to achieve proper extraction.

 What alcohol concentration (proof) is best for tinctures?